stanete/stanete.github.io/_posts/2020-05-27-focus-on-value.md

 ## Continue with the data

-A young Product Engineering Team won't be able to forcast the added value with great accuracy but starting to measure is the way towrads focusing on value.
+A young Product Engineering Team won't be able to forecast the added value with great accuracy but starting to measure is the way towards focusing on value.

 ![](/images/dashboard.png)

 Most of the time, before deploying something to production we are in a [superposition](https://www.youtube.com/watch?v=UjaAxUO6-Uw).
-We can't be sure that what we built adds value, until the user, or the Engineering Team, or the Business Developer interacts with what we built.
+We can't be sure that what we built adds value, until the user, the Engineering Team or the Business Developer interacts with what we built.
 And the only way to [collapse that wavefunction](https://www.youtube.com/watch?v=RlXdsyctD50) is to [measure](https://www.amazon.es/Measure-What-Matters-Google-Foundation/dp/0525536221).
-Sometimes the measurement will be cuantitative and other times it will be qualitative.
+Sometimes the measurement will be quantitative and other times it will be qualitative.
 Either way, measuring the added value leads to an [organization based on data](https://medium.com/@joseperezaguera/algunas-claves-y-herramientas-para-crear-una-cultura-organizativa-basada-en-datos-e9785a1498ac).

 Taking measurements is only another step forward.
 But without visualizing value, it is all the same.
 That's why it is important to: